Skip to content

 pip3 install flameprof

-python -m cProfile -o myscript.prof myscript.py
+python -m cProfile -o output.prof myscript.py

-flameprof myscript.prof.prof > output.svg
+flameprof output.prof > output.svg

 Debugging